meet-projects/Y2YL-Labs/Type II/Session 2 Extra, Databases/README.md

 # Databases - Lab
-## TEMP VERSION -- NOT FINAL

 ## Objective:
-In this lab, we will enhance the Confession bear website that we worked on in the previous lab.
+In this lab, you will create a database for the amazing subscribers of the imaginary organization: Humans for a non-specific cause.
-We will move the storage of the previous lab from a dictionary to our database.

 You will get to practice a bunch of your database skills, which is great!

 #### Important keywords: